tetcoin/as-substrate/packages/as-contracts/README.md

-# @substrate/as-contracts
+# @tetcore/as-contracts

-A small library to Write smart contracts for Substrate in AssemblyScript.
+A small library to Write smart contracts for Tetcore in AssemblyScript.

 ## Getting started